anjathiart/100-days-of-code/r1-log.md

 Network project.
 Updated models.
 Added api endpoint to fetch current user in the jsx.
 Converted posts and post list to react components and added jsx for rendering it.

 ## R1D56 - 20200926
 Network project.
 I learnt how to pass arguments etc to 'event handler functions' within the REACT render function.
 Had to include the jsCookies module CDN to get / pass the csrf token to and forth.

+## R1D57 - 20200927
+Network project.
+Worked on JS and views for connecting like / unlike to api and loading a user's profile and posts for that user.
+Spent a lot of time thinking and going back and forth with how best to design the api calls.
+How to separate concerns, and what to separate or what to combine.